LLAW6049 & JDOC6049

 Credit point value: 9 credits / 6 credits

-• Class B: 30 [For full-time students only.
-1st priority: LLM(CR) students; 2nd priority: LLM(CFL) and JD students]
+Class B: 1st priority: LLM(CR) full-time students; 2nd priority: LLM(CFL) full-time students and JD students

 1.2 Course description